kmccoy3/weighted-trees/README.md

   - `vivi_plots.Rmd`: Prints all VIVI plots.

 Other folders include:
 - `./figures/`: This folder contains the figure outputs of various files.
-- `./out/`: This folder will contain the results of code run in `./simulations/`.